 “There was an elderly lady with us, who was a book too.
 Meeting me and getting to know me, she told Nick and Oz afterwards once they had dropped me back off at home, and were taking her home, that the experience had completely changed her outlook on life.
 This is something that both Nick and Oz would often say was for them one of the best outcomes of their time in the Human Library.”

 Another memorable experience is from Manchester, where Poppy met a reader who told her that she changed his life: “Another time was in Manchester, when I spoke to a guy (woman) who was on the verge of committing suicide because of Gender dysphoria.
 He /she told me, that our chance meeting had changed his life, and in his words saved him/her.

 With a decade of honest and personal conversations, the fascinating thing about Poppy Rose is that when I asked her about the most important message/advice to her readers, she just answered that she is no different from them:

 “Beneath my skin, I am the same as you.”

-If you want to know more about Poppy Rose and her whereabouts you can either follow her personal Facebook page: https://www.facebook.com/TheFabulousAdventuresOfPoppyRos or YouTube-channel: https://www.youtube.com/channel/UCvc8nD99Cx4PUfwpNKaYHfQ
+If you want to know more about Poppy Rose and her whereabouts you can either follow her personal Facebook page: https://www.facebook.com/TheFabulousAdventuresOfPoppyRos or her YouTube-channel: https://www.youtube.com/channel/UCvc8nD99Cx4PUfwpNKaYHfQ